NguyenQuang1610/Amazon-Sales-Data-Analysis-Personal-Project/README.md

 **Power BI:** (On-going)
 - Created a Running Total of Amount over the 3-month period. ('Phase 3' sheet)
+- Created Measure to compute Month-to-Date (MTD) Sales.
+- Created Measure to Calculate % of orders by Sales Channel (Amazon.in vs Non-Amazon)

 ### ✅ **Phase 4: Predictive Insights & Automation** (On-going)